 Safety First: Real Drug Education for Teens is the U.S.’s first harm reduction-based drug education curriculum for high school teachers.
 It adheres to research-based prevention and drug education principles while equipping teens to make safer choices about drug use.

-Safety First is designed to be implemented in high school classrooms by health teachers, and consists of 14 lessons that can be completed in a 45- to 50-minute class period.
+Safety First is designed to be implemented in 9th and 10th grade classrooms by health teachers, and consists of 15 lessons that can be completed in a 45- to 50-minute class period.

 8 Tips for Talking to Your Teen About Drugs – Help your teens make safer choices by talking to them about what they can do when alcohol and other drugs are around.

 The Real Reasons Teens Use Drugs – Understand the potential reasons for teenage drug use so you can help keep your teens on track.

 Safety First: A Reality-Based Approach to Teens and Drugs – Get the tools you need to evaluate and discuss strategies for protecting your teens from problematic drug use.
 This booklet is available in eight languages.